 Let’s pretend these little beauties don’t make an absolutely perfect dinner served with a green salad and fruit.

-- 1 recipe roll dough (that yields about 12 rolls), I used this recipe using half wheat flour
+- 1 recipe roll dough, this yields about 12 rolls

 - 12 ounces cream cheese, softened